Splash into better hearing with our waterproof** solutions!

 • Profound: Sounds loss greater than 91 dB+ .

-Today there are hearing aid models that include various programs for individuals with tinnitus.
-These programs help mask or distract the individual from the ringing in your ears.
+Nowadays, there are hearing aid models that include various programs for people with tinnitus.
+These programs help mask or distract you from the ringing in your ears.

 BTE hearing aids offer the most amplification and processing ability and often contain advanced capabilities that can be used to address severe hearing loss.